rosettatype/design-regression/_posts/2021-10-12-breaking-arabic.md

 ## Notes

-<aside id="sn:abjad">An *abjad* is a writing system in which primary graphemes represent only consonants or long vowels.
+<aside id="sn:abjad">An <em>abjad</em> is a writing system in which primary graphemes represent only consonants or long vowels.
 Typical examples are the writing systems of Arabic, Hebrew and Syriac languages.</aside>

-<aside id="sn:phonographic">A script is used in *phonographic mode* when graphemes represent all types of phonemes, whether consonant, long vowels, or short vowels.</aside>
+<aside id="sn:phonographic">A script is used in a phonographic mode when graphemes represent all types of phonemes, whether consonant, long vowels, or short vowels.</aside>

 <aside id="sn:IT-favors-romanized">According to (Zhou, 2003, p.
-137–138), Uyghur may return once again to the Latin script, since “information technology clearly favors romanized writing systems,” an outrageously Eurocentric point of view…</aside>
+137–138), Uyghur may return once again to the Latin script, since “information technology clearly favors romanized writing systems,” an outrageously Eurocentric point of view.</aside>

 <aside id="sn:tooth">The “tooth” form (cf. Smitshuijzen, 2001, p.
 181) for the name) is used in six Arabic-language letters, namely ‪ـبـ‬ ‪ـتـ‬ ‪ـثـ‬ ‪ـنـ‬ ‪ـيـ‬ and ‪ـئـ‬, always accompanied by dots or other forms.</aside>